Medications Used in Dentistry

 Your dentist may prescribe a number of different medications, depending on your condition.
-Some medications are prescribed to fight certain oral diseases, to prevent or treat infections, or to control pain and relieve anxiety.
+Some medications are prescribed to fight certain oral diseases, prevent and treat infections or control pain and relieve anxiety.

-Here is a description of the most commonly used medications in dental care.
-The doses of the drugs and instructions on how to take them will differ from patient to patient, depending on what the drug is being used for, the patient's age and weight, and other considerations.
+Here's an overview of the most commonly used medications in dental care.
+The doses of the drugs and instructions on how to take them differ from patient to patient, depending on what the drug is being used for, the patient's age and weight and other considerations.

-Your dentist will provide information about any medication he or she may give you.
-Make sure you fully understand the reasons for taking a medication, and tell your dentist about any health conditions you may have.
+Your dentist will provide information about any medication they may give you.
+Make sure you fully understand the reasons for taking a medication, and tell your dentist about any health conditions you have.

 Medications to control pain and anxiety

-Corticosteroids are anti-inflammatory medications that are used to relieve the discomfort and redness of mouth and gum problems.
+Corticosteroids are anti-inflammatory medications that are sometimes prescribed after an oral surgery procedure to help relieve swelling and pain.
+They may also be given in a gel or liquid format to help treat certain autoimmune oral conditions like oral lichen planus.
 Corticosteroids are available by prescription only under such brand names as Kenalog in Orabase®, Orabase-HCA®, Oracort®, and Oralone®.

-Your dentist may recommend a nonprescription anti-inflammatory drug, such as Motrin®, to relieve mild pain and/or swelling caused by dental appliances, toothaches, and fevers.
+Your dentist may recommend a nonprescription anti-inflammatory drug, such as Motrin®, to relieve pain and swelling after a dental procedure or if a patient is suffering from oral pain.
 Tylenol may also be given.

 Note: Never give aspirin to infants and children, unless directed by your dentist.